 Output : LinuxTeck-ACompleteLearningBlog

-10. How to add Form Feed in your content?
+10. How to add Form Feed to your content?

 # echo -e “LinuxTeck \fA \fComplete \fLearning \fBlog”